openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Depending on the Credential format, additional parameters might be present in the `credentials_supported` object values, such as information about claims in the credential.
 For Credential format specific claims, see "Credential Issuer Metadata" subsections in (#format_profiles).

-The AS MUST be able to determine from the Issuer metadata what claims are disclosed with the requested credentials to be able to render a meaningful user consent.
+The AS MUST be able to determine from the Issuer metadata what claims are disclosed with the requested credentials to be able to render a meaningful End-User consent.

 The following is a non-normative example of a Credential Issuer metadata.